On fibrations and measures of irrationality of hyper-K\"ahler manifolds: Rational maps from hyper-K a hler fourfolds: a variant of a theorem of O'Grady

 where $E$ is an effective divisor in $X$ contracted by $\phi_{L+M}$.
 Thus $E$ belongs to $|M|$ and must be irreducible and contracted by $\phi_{L+M}$ to an irreducible subvariety $W$ of $Y$.
 Furthermore, this equality induces an equality of spaces of sections

 As $H^0(X,2L+M)$ is of dimension $10$ (see \cite{DHMV}), $W$ imposes at most $11$ conditions to the quadrics.
 On the other hand, $W$ must generate linearly at least a $\mathbb{P}^4$.
 Otherwise, $W\subset \mathbb{P}^3$ and $Y$ is swept-out by linear sections containing $W$.
 Thus there would be reducible divisors in $|L+M|$, namely inverse images of general hyperplane sections of $Y$ containing $W$, which contain $E$ and a mobile component, contradicting our assumptions.
 Finally $W$ cannot be a curve.
-Otherwise this curve would have degree at least $4$ and the map $E\rightarrow E$ would have $2$-dimensional fibers of class $F$; choosing $3$ general points on the curve $W$ and two general hyperplanes in $\mathbb{P}^5$ containing these $3$ points, we would conclude that $(l+m)^2-3F$ is effective in $X$, which is excluded by Lemma \ref{nolmsur2crucial}.
-An irreducible linearly nondegenerate surface $W$ in $\mathbb{P}^4$ or $\mathbb{P}^5$ imposes at least $12$ conditions to quadrics, and this is a contradiction.
+Otherwise this curve would have degree at least $4$ and the map $E\rightarrow W$ would have $2$-dimensional fibers of class $F$; choosing $3$ general points on the curve $W$ and two general hyperplanes in $\mathbb{P}^5$ containing these $3$ points, we would conclude that $(l+m)^2-3F$ is effective in $X$, which is excluded by Lemma \ref{nolmsur2crucial}.
+An irreducible linearly nondegenerate surface $W$ in $\mathbb{P}^4$ or $\mathbb{P}^5$ imposes at least $12$ conditions to quadrics (as the only irreducible linearly nondegenerate surface in $\mathbb{P}^4$ contained in three quadrics is a cubic scroll, residual of a plane in the complete intersection of two quadrics, see \cite[p 50]{harrisnotes}), and this is a contradiction.